shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-021 | fibonacci numbers adjusting the speed of kicks ("Cyberpunk Grease Painting Dripping on the Floor") 022 | Random spurts of synthy goodness ("Pixie Sirens") 023 | simple beat using fx sounds ("Martial Martian")
+021 | fibonacci numbers adjusting the speed of kicks ("Cyberpunk Grease Painting Dripping on the Floor") 022 | Random spurts of synthy goodness ("Pixie Sirens") 023 | simple beat using fx sounds ("Martial Martian") 024 | stuttering beat with effects, sounds like the grudge ("Grudgeboxing")